FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 > [!TIP]
 >
-> We cover more Firebase testing, such as functions testing and integration testing, in the [advanced example app](TODO).
+> We cover more Firebase testing, such as functions testing and integration testing, in the patterns example app (coming soon).

 ## [`firebase`] Linting using ESLint and formatting using Prettier